Mathématique: Chapter 5

 “Yes,” she said, giving the word a circumflected pitch.

-The wave of gratitude generated by her profound capacity to redefine the borders of what constituted acceptable behavior with a single inflected word hit Rush like a slap.
+The wave of gratitude generated by her capacity to redefine the borders of normalcy with a single inflected word hit Rush like a slap.

-Jackson opened the door a bit wider and peered around its edge.
+Jackson opened the door wider and peered around its edge.

 “What on Earth are you doing creeping about like that?”
-Vala asked.
+Vala demanded.

 “Oh.”
-Jackson slid into the kitchen, clearly surprised to find the pair of them perched on Colonel Young’s counter, enjoying a warmed cocktail on a stifling summer night.
+Jackson slid into the kitchen, surprised to find the pair of them perched on Colonel Young’s counter, enjoying a mint and salt cocktail on a stifling summer night.
 “Hey.
 Hey guys.”

 “Um, no thanks.
 I’m good,” Jackson said.
 “Can I talk to Nick for a minute?”

-Rush shut his eyes in an exaggerated blink and listened to the quiet slide and tap of Vala’s feet hitting the linoleum as she eased off the counter top.
+Rush shut his eyes in an exaggerated blink and listened to tap of Vala’s feet against the linoleum as she gave up her seat.
 Jackson boosted himself onto the counter in Vala’s place.

-“You don’t have to drink that,” Jackson murmured.
-“You can just pour it down the sink.
+“You don’t have to drink that,” Jackson whispered.
+“You can pour it down the sink.
 I’ll never tell.”

 “Oh.
 Well.
 Glad you like it.
 She invented it maybe six weeks back?
-It was a—well, it was a tough time.
+She was going through a rough time.
 For her.
 And we all—eh.
 You get the idea.
-Why am I even telling you this?”
+She thinks we like them.
+The cocktail, I mean.
+It’s a problem.
+Why am I telling you this?”

 “Uh huh,” Jackson replied.

-“So,” Jackson said, looking fixedly at the stove.
+“So.”
+Jackson stared at the stove.
 “What happened?”

 “Nothing out of the ordinary.
 I’ve had a stressful evening.”